firstcontributions/first-contributions/README.md

 <img style="float: right;" src="assets/compare-and-pull.png" alt="create a pull request" />

-Normally you would add a better description in the "Write" section, but for this project you can leave it blank.
-Click the green button to Create the pull request.
+Normally you would add description in the "Write" section, explaining what you did, but for this project you can leave it blank.
+Click the green button to `Create pull request`.

 <img style="float: right;" src="assets/submit-pull-request.png" alt="submit pull request" />

 Soon I'll be merging any of your changes into the master branch of this project.
 You will get a notification email once the changes have been merged.
-Please let me know your thoughts on the process!
+I'd love to hear your thoughts on the process!

 ## Where to go from here?

 Congrats!
 You just completed the standard _fork -> clone -> edit -> Pull Request_ workflow that you'll encounter often as a contributor!
-If you liked this project, give it a start so other new contributors can find it easier.
+If you liked this project, give it a star so other new contributors can find it easier.

 Celebrate your contribution and share it with your friends and followers by going to our [web app](https://roshanjossey.github.io/first-contributions/#social-share).

-You could join our slack team in case you need any help or have any questions.
-[Join slack team](https://join.slack.com/t/firstcontributors/shared_invite/enQtMzE1MTYwNzI3ODQ0LTZiMDA2OGI2NTYyNjM1MTFiNTc4YTRhZTg4OWZjMzA0ZWZmY2UxYzVkMzI1ZmVmOWI4ODdkZWQwNTM2NDVmNjY).
+If you need any help or have any questions, you could join our slack team: [Join slack team](https://join.slack.com/t/firstcontributors/shared_invite/enQtMzE1MTYwNzI3ODQ0LTZiMDA2OGI2NTYyNjM1MTFiNTc4YTRhZTg4OWZjMzA0ZWZmY2UxYzVkMzI1ZmVmOWI4ODdkZWQwNTM2NDVmNjY).

 Now let's get you started with contributing to other projects.
 We've compiled a list of projects with easy issues you can get started on.
 Check out [the list of projects in web app](https://roshanjossey.github.io/first-contributions/#project-list).